User's Manual for Practical Thermal History Sensors (Referthermo)

 Guidelines for the operation temperature range of the Referthermo sensors is provided above (6-2).
 Nevertheless, you should not base your decision on the operating temperature alone.

 If your product is intended to be kept in air for two hours, the sensor can be selected in accordance with the guidelines provided.
 For example, if the firing temperature is 1,350°C, select Type M sensor; if the temperature is 1,150°C, then select Type L sensor.
 For firing at 1,250°C, try both Types M and L under actual firing conditions, then select the type whose length plots are closer to the center in the conversion table.
-Next, we will discuss the case for different holding times in air.
-If the holding time exceeds two hours, you should shift your choice to the higher temperature types, and if it is shorter than two hours, shift to the lower temperature types.
-For example, if the firing conditions are 1,250°C for 30 minutes, then Type L sensor may be more suitable than Type M sensor.

 If the atmosphere is not ambient air, you must select probable suitable type based on the temperature and holding time, then confirm the selection based on the actual testing results under those conditions.